Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Cyberwatch API usage

 Cyberwatch users have access to an API that allows them to interact with most of the resources visible in the application.
-This access can for example allow the automation of certain tasks, or the fetching of personalized results…
+This access can, for example, allow the automation of certain tasks or the fetching of personalized results…

 This page is an introduction to the operation and usage of this API.